 While courts aren't beholden to witness testimony, they will typically weigh it in some fashion.

-To schedule a consultation with our team for your child custody dispute and work with an experienced TN custody attorney on your case, contact us online or via phone at (731) 256-0023.
+To schedule a consultation with our team for your child custody dispute and work with an experienced TN attorney on your case, contact us online or via phone at (731) 256-0023.